stacyduty/delegatenow/replit.md

 ## Overview

 Deleg8te.ai is a voice-powered task delegation platform designed for executives to efficiently manage teams and tasks.
-The application enables users to speak their tasks, record video instructions, or type text, leveraging AI to analyze, prioritize, and delegate work automatically.
-Built with a modern tech stack, it features real-time task tracking, team management, analytics, and **Google Calendar integration** with an emphasis on executive productivity and minimal friction.

-**Core Value Proposition:** Transform voice, video, or text input into structured, delegated tasks with AI-powered analysis including impact assessment, urgency classification, and SMART objectives generation.
-Now includes enterprise-grade compliance features: formal task acceptance timestamps, expiry tracking, spending limits, and complete audit trails. **NEW: Google Calendar integration** for two-way sync, deadline tracking, and team availability. **NEW: Video delegation** with AI transcription via OpenAI Whisper.
+It leverages AI to analyze, prioritize, and delegate work automatically from voice, video, or text input.
+The platform offers real-time task tracking, team management, analytics, and Google Calendar integration.
+Its core value proposition is transforming various inputs into structured, delegated tasks with AI-powered analysis, including impact assessment, urgency classification, and SMART objectives generation, while incorporating enterprise-grade compliance features like formal task acceptance, expiry tracking, spending limits, and audit trails.
+Deleg8te.ai aims to combine AI productivity with enterprise compliance at consumer-friendly pricing, offering significant cost savings compared to traditional solutions.
+Strategic growth involves building a lightweight integrations ecosystem and launching a PRO tier with advanced features.

-**Competitive Advantage:** Combines the AI-powered speed and productivity of modern tools ($1/month/user, instant deployment, voice-first interface, 14-day free trial with no credit card needed) with the compliance and governance features of enterprise delegation platforms (acceptance records, expiry management, audit trails) - without the $10k-15k setup fees or 7-180 day deployment times.

-**Competitive Position (Nov 2025):** Only voice-first delegation platform combining enterprise compliance + AI intelligence + consumer pricing.
-Main competitors: Voiset (voice-first productivity, no delegation), ClickUp Brain MAX (complex PM with voice add-on, $12-19/month), iDelegate (enterprise, $10k-15k setup + $30-50/month).
-Deleg8te.ai offers 90-97% cost savings while matching voice UX quality and exceeding delegation features.
-See COMPETITIVE_ANALYSIS_2025.md for full analysis.

-**Strategic Growth Plan (2025):** Addressing competitive weaknesses through two-track strategy: (1) Build lightweight integrations ecosystem (25+ native + webhook hub for 1,000+ via Zapier/Make) using free APIs, (2) Launch PRO tier at $3/month/user with automation, advanced analytics, API access, and white-label features - maintaining 75-90% cost advantage vs competitors while funding integration development and SOC 2 certification path.
-See INTEGRATION_PRO_STRATEGY.md for detailed roadmap.

 ## User Preferences